alexandr-zherebtsov/money_app/README.md

 2 - domain - Contains abstraction and business logic of project, includes models, responses, request, etc.
 3 - presentation - Contains all the ui of project, contains sub directory for each screen.
 4 - shared - Contains the utilities/common functions, styles of application.
 5 - main.dart - This is the starting point of the application.
-All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+All the application level configurations are defined in this file i.e, theme, routes, title etc.
 ```

 ### Main